Bouclas/Kung-fu-Pand-Bloxorz/README.md

 The implementation was made using WebGl, Html, CSS and javascript.

-Some bugs during box movement are to be expected (will fix them if I have time)
+Some bugs during box movement are to be expected (will fix them if I have any spare time)

 ![alt text](https://tinyurl.com/yafkdsna)